Close

-Rob Calico, VP IP and Litigation at ARM, discusses the challenges of managing a sophisticated portfolio in a fast-moving technology environment, and how Cipher has helped them manage their patenting strategy and budgets through Cipher patent classifiers.
+Rob Calico, VP of IP and Litigation at ARM, discusses the challenges of managing a sophisticated portfolio in a fast-moving technology environment and how Cipher has helped them manage their patenting strategy and budgets through Cipher patent classifiers.
 Rob is responsible for ARM’s IP strategy (both prosecution and enforcement) as well as worldwide litigation.
 The biggest challenge, he says, is being able to point to the value of the assets in their portfolio.

-What are the strategic business questions you as an IP leader need to consider?
+What are the strategic business questions you, as an IP leader, need to consider?

 How do you go about answering those strategic questions?

 ARM is roughly 30 years old at this point and is now a subsidiary of SoftBank.
 When I joined ARM roughly 9 years ago, it was a different situation.
-Not that long ago in terms of the age of the company, but the company behaved in a much more of a start-up fashion.
+Not that long ago, in terms of the age of the company, the company behaved in a much more of a start-up fashion.
 Patent targets for invention were tied to metrics associated with technology developments, things that made sense at the time.
-As the organisation has grown, you try to figure out what are better empirical ways to figure out how many patents are the right number of patents.
+As the organization has grown, you try to figure out what are better empirical ways to figure out how many patents are the right number of patents.

 The main strategic benefits of Cipher for ARM are the accuracy of the classifiers and the ability to continue to run those classifiers over time.
 Having an empirical way of pointing to why we file what we do, makes the case for the budget we need.